Italian Sub Sandwich

 Total Time 1 hour 15 minutes

-When you want a hot Sandwich, it’s hard to beat a French Dip or Philly Cheesesteak, but when you are craving a submarine sandwich this cold-cut classic is a must-have!
+When you want a hot Sandwich, it’s hard to beat a French Dip or Philly Cheesesteak.
+But when you are craving a submarine sandwich, this cold-cut classic is a must-have!

-Variations on Italian Sub Sandwich
+Italian Sub Sandwich Recipe

 Yield 4 servings